Reclaimed water: Definition

-The term "water reuse" is generally used interchangeably with terms such as wastewater reuse, water reclamation, water recycling.
+The term "water reuse" is generally used interchangeably with terms such as wastewater reuse, water reclamation, and water recycling.
 A definition by the USEPA states: "Water reuse is the method of recycling treated wastewater for beneficial purposes, such as agricultural and landscape irrigation, industrial processes, toilet flushing, and groundwater replenishing (EPA, 2004)."
 A similar description is: "Water Reuse, the use of reclaimed water from treated wastewater, has been a long-established reality in many (semi)arid countries and regions.
 It helps to alleviate water scarcity by supplementing limited freshwater resources."

 The water that is used as an input to the treatment and reuse processes can be from a variety of sources.
 Usually it is wastewater (domestic or municipal, industrial or agricultural wastewater) but it could also come from urban runoff.

 Overview

 Reclaimed water is water that is used more than one time before it passes back into the natural water cycle.
 Advances in municipal wastewater treatment technology allow communities to reuse water for many different purposes.
-The water is treated differently depending upon the source and use of the water and how it gets delivered.
+The water is treated differently depending upon the source and use of the water as well as how it gets delivered.